 Red House Centre for Culture and Debate (Bulgaria), Experimental Stage/-1 (Greece), Theater Neumarkt (Switzerland) and Studio / Maxim Gorki Theatre (Germany) and with the support from the German Ministry of Foreign Affairs.

 The play premiered in Berlin Maxim Gorki Theatre under the title HAUNTED HOUSES within the War or Peace Festival on October 19th, 2018.
 In Istanbul the play premiered at the Istanbul International Festival on November 30th 2018 and continued its performances in Istanbul, Izmir and abroad.
-She’s still actively working as the General Artistic Director of GalataPerform and New Text New Theatre Project.
+She’s still actively working as the General Artistic Director of GalataPerform and New Text Project.